 Desk Design and Structural Wobble

-Sometimes wobble isn’t fixable — it’s a design limitation you need to work around or buy your way out of.
+Sometimes wobble isn’t fully fixable — it’s a design limitation you can work around but not overcome with accessories alone.

 | Design | Wobble Risk | Why |